 The meaning of Nordkapp – The North Cape of Norway

 Nordkapp is one of the most northern municipalities in Norway.
-It belongs to Tromso and Finnmark province.
+It belongs to Tromso and Finnmark provinces.

-Although the place is very well-known among tourists, only 3000 habitants live in the municipality, mostly in settlement of Honningsvag.
-Speaking about tourist, yearly 200 thousand visitors set foot on the Mageroya Island where Nordkapp is.
+Although the place is very well-known among tourists, only 3000 inhabitants live in the municipality, mainly in the settlement of Honningsvag.
+Speaking about tourists, yearly, 200 thousand visitors set foot on the Mageroya Island where Nordkapp is.
 Most of these visitors either arrive during the winter months or around the summer solstice to enjoy the never-ending bring summer days.

 What is in Nordkapp?

 In short, nothing.
 And that is why you should see it!